nonoo/nlogrotate/README.md

 A simple logrotate shell script I use in embedded enviroments.

+Note: you'll need gawk for the script to run correctly.

 #### logrotateifneeded.sh
 Rotates the file given in the first parameter if it's size is greater than *$maxlogsizeinkb*, which can be set in logrotate's config.